Visit Connectability.ca for a great list of resources on COVID-19 and what to do while in isolation.

 Friday June 19, 2020 – Featuring Minister Todd Smith

 Friday May 8, 2020

 Friday April 17 , 2020 https://attendee.gotowebinar.com/recording/970740530775262721

-Over the past two months, Community Living Toronto (CLTO) has taken rapid and necessary steps to address the COVID-19 pandemic.
+Over the past few months, Community Living Toronto (CLTO) has taken rapid and necessary steps to address the COVID-19 pandemic.
 Many of these changes came about as a result of information that has been updated or amended as we have adapted to the crisis.
-We have extended these measures twice to align with public health guidance.
+We have extended these measures a number of times since March.

-Earlier this week, the provincial government extended Emergency Orders authorizing the response to the crisis to June 9, 2020.
-Today, CLTO is extending our own closures and other COVID-19 measures to June 9 to align with the provincial timeline.
+Earlier this week, the provincial government extended the Declaration of Emergency to July 15, 2020.
+Today, CLTO is extending our own closures and other COVID-19 measures to July 15 to align with the provincial timeline.

 This extension is essential to ensuring the continued safety of both the people we support and our staff.
-Despite our national, provincial, and local progress in flattening the curve, daily news reports confirm that the fight is far from over.
-This is especially true in congregate living settings, such as group homes and long-term care homes.
+The progress we have made so far both as a province and as an organization is very impressive.
+Case numbers and testing capacity show that our efforts are working, such that Toronto has joined much of the province in Stage Two of the reopening plan.
+Despite our success to date, news reports confirm that the fight is far from over.
+This is especially true in congregate living settings, such as group homes and long-term care facilities.
 So far, we have managed to keep COVID-19 out of most of our sites and have kept people as safe as possible.
-The measures we put in place over the past two months and the hard work of our staff have produced this result.
+The measures we have put in place since March and the hard work of our staff have produced this result.

-We have realigned our work to focus all of our efforts on keeping the people we support and our staff safe from COVID-19.
+We have realigned our work to focus all our efforts on keeping the people we support and our staff safe from COVID-19.
 Active screening measures are in place in all our sites and staff have been asked to limit their employment in the vulnerable people sector to CLTO.
-Home and family visits have been suspended until June 9, 2020 to limit the possibility of spreading COVID-19 through movement in-and-out of our sites.

 Individualized Supports, LIGHTS, APSW, and Supported Independent Living